 It’s shocking how easy it is to make this and how much more delicious it is than the tea bag or store bought version.

-Can I turn it into a dirty chai?
+How Do I Make a dirty chai?

 Yes.
 All you have to do to make it a dirty chai is add a shot of espresso to each individual serving.